 We are convinced that companies must reinvent their place in society and that in order to do so they need to explain the nature of their contribution to a broader ecosystem of stakeholders.
 Companies are now expected to be real forces for reinvention in a shared world.
 This requires them to build new interfaces with society: new ways of watching and listening, new methods of relating to others, new ways of contributing to their surrounding context.
-It is this shared progress approach, with and for all of its stakeholders, that enables a company to be useful and therefore to prosper.
+It is this shared continual improvement approach, with and for all of its stakeholders that enables a company to be useful and therefore to prosper.

 - an opening keynote speech, representing a time for inspiration, reflection and exploration of the challenges of the topic to be addressed,

 - a collective intelligence workshop divided into sub-groups, mixing the five categories of stakeholders, to propose practical actions with a significant, positive impact to be implemented in the interest of the greatest number.

 Full transparency of the system before, during and after the sessions: all the resources are mobilised and all the results are shared.